topiassaari/ts_gallery/README.md

 ### Tools

 <p>The frontend uses React with CRA, backend is at its core an Express-app.
 Both are under the same repository again because of reasons.
-Testing done with Jest and Cypress, Linting with ESLint, styles with SCSS and MongoDB as the database.
-There's also a Dockerfile and and CI/CD using Actions.</p>
+Testing done with Jest and Cypress, Linting with ESLint, styles with SCSS and MongoDB as the database.</p>

 ### Installation